 Pittsburgh, PA 15260

-Financial assistance for the PhD in Film Studies students (in the form of fellowships and/or teaching assistantships) will be provided by the Associated Department to which you apply (reflecting your Area of Concentration).
+Financial assistance for the PhD in Film and Media Studies students (in the form of fellowships and/or teaching assistantships) will be provided by the Associated Department to which you apply (reflecting your Area of Concentration).
 See the relevant departmental website for the terms of that assistance.